Fish-MIP/FishMIP2.0_ISIMIP3a/README.md

 [here](https://www.isimip.org/protocol/preparing-simulation-files).
 Aspatial regional model results may be saved as .csv files.

-In the output files, please label the time variable as months since January 1st, 1841.
+In the output files, please label the time variable as “days since 1841-1-1 00:00:00” if the output covers the spin-up and transition period (1841-1960) or “days since 1901-1-1 00:00:00” if the output covers the experiment period (1961-2010).

 ##### Table 9: Mandatory output variables for Fisheries and Marine Ecosystem models (global and regional).
 See notes on additional optional model outputs below.
 Please use the value 1.e+20 for missing data within your output files. **All biomasses are in wet weight (not g C).**